-Closer in style and spirit to an anything-goes Looney Tunes romp than a standard-issue Mickey Mouse effort, pic is an engagingly rambunctious toon Western that likely will attract herds of family auds, if not multitudes of teens and tweeners, to megaplex corrals.
+Closer in style and spirit to an anything-goes Looney Tunes romp than a standard-issue Mickey Mouse effort, “Home on the Range” is an engagingly rambunctious toon Western that likely will attract herds of family auds, if not multitudes of teens and tweeners, to megaplex corrals.
 Even if Disney production turns out to be, as many observers fear, one of studio’s last “traditionally animated” features, retro opus proves there’s still a lot of life in them thar cels.

 Writer-directors Will Finn and John Sanford take an anthropomorphic approach to horse opera conventions, pitting bovine and equine white hats against two-legged bad guys.

 Overall look and speed of pic indicate affectionate regard for Warner Bros. cartoons of 1940s and ’50s.
 (Cows, horses and humans traverse rugged frontier terrain in which Yosemite Sam and Wile E. Coyote would not be out of place.)
 “Home on the Range” may not be as deliriously edgy as many Warners classics — or as surreally hilarious as Disney’s recent, criminally under-rated “Teacher’s Pet” — but it works exceedingly well on its own terms as rollicking fun.

 When her rancher owner goes bankrupt after his other cattle are rustled, Maggie (voiced by Roseanne Barr), a plump and prize-winning show cow, is sold to the Patch of Heaven dairy farm.
 Unfortunately, Maggie arrives just as Pearl (Carol Cooke), the ranch’s feisty owner, is served notice that Patch of Heaven soon will go up for auction if a $750 mortgage payment isn’t made.